 5. Tight muscles

 Effleurage is a massage technique that involves a series of long, smooth, rhythmic strokes over the skin, using either the fingertips or the palms.
 This movement is usually repeated a few times over the area.
-It stimulates the blood flow, relaxes muscle fibres, reduces muscle tension and stimulate nerves in the tissues.
-I would then apply Skin Relief, because it not only provides relief from allergic reactions and combats itching.
-The peppermint in the Skin Relief also has analgesic properties thereby relieving muscle pain and joint pain.
+It stimulates the blood flow, relaxes muscle fibres, reduces muscle tension, and stimulates nerves in the tissues.
+I would then apply Skin Relief because it not only provides relief from allergic reactions and combats itching.
+The peppermint in Skin Relief also has analgesic properties thereby relieving muscle pain and joint pain.